9 Tips on How to Plan Your Wedding Without a Planner

 Create a schedule for every event you’ve planned for your wedding.
 Be sure that such things as when suppliers arrive, when the ceremony takes place, when the first dance begins, and when the cake is cut are included in the schedule.
 Give a copy to everyone who needs to be in the know like your MC, photographer and videographer, maid of honor, etc.

-9. Have Fun and Enjoy Your Wedding!
+9. Have Fun and Enjoy Your Day!

 What do you think your guests will notice first?
 The stress and fatigue of the bride and groom, of course!
 Take a deep breath, exhale and have fun at your own wedding.
 Don’t forget to enjoy every moment of this great celebration of your love.